 At times, clients of mine who fall into this category have complained about how busy their lives are.
 Some say they couldn’t possibly meet the minimum standard of exercise of 30 min per day; others state how it would be utterly impossible to give up the alcohol or decadent meals that simply “come with the territory”.
 I’ve heard the same story from family members, friends, and acquaintances that claim they cannot devote any more time to achieving a healthier, more balanced life because they are “just too busy”.

 On the flip side, I know of dedicated triathletes, who won’t take a rest day.
-The idea of resting one day a week instead of going for a ride, swim, or a run sounds like a crazy idea, even given all the research that champions the benefits of recovery and rest.
+The idea of resting one day a week instead of going for a ride, swim, or a run sounds like a crazy idea to them, even given all the research that champions the benefits of recovery and rest.
 There is just something inside them that says, “more is better”.
 So they continue to train, even when sick, injured, or burnt out.

 However I get it.
 I get all of it.
 I get those who push too hard on the fitness end of the spectrum, and I get those that are so devoted to work and professional pursuits that there is no time for a healthy lifestyle.
 What both groups have in common is a lack of balance.
 And just as a muscular imbalance will lead to muscular breakdown over time, and ‘imbalanced life’ will lead to a breakdown as well.